PranayKr/Smart-Meter-Data-Analytics/README.md

 monthly data, and perhaps to a degree for weekly data.
 More general features may include:  Indicating the season, which may lead to the type or amount environmental control systems being used.
 # Modeling Methods
-1. Naive Methods
+1. Naive Methods:
    Naive methods would include methods that make very simple, but often very eﬀective assumptions.
 Some examples include:
    1) Tomorrow will be the same as today.
    2) Tomorrow will be the same as this day last year.
    3) Tomorrow will be an average of the last few days.

-2. Classical Linear Methods
+2. Classical Linear Methods:
    Classical linear methods include techniques are very eﬀective for univariate time series forecasting.
    Two important examples include:
    1) SARIMA.